RuhulAminSharif/SQL-Commands/Basic_Commands.md

   <summary>Filtering Data : [ IS NULL ] : Table </summary>

 ## NULL
 NULL means missing information or not applicable.
-NULL is not a value, therefore, you cannot compare it with other values like numbers or strings.
+NULL is not a value, therefore, we cannot compare it with other values like numbers or strings.

 The comparison of NULL with a value will always result in NULL.
 Additionally, NULL is not equal to NULL so the following expression returns NULL:
 ```PostgreSQL